Metamorpho: Fictional character biography

-Rex Mason is an adventurer who is hired by Stagg Enterprises CEO, Simon Stagg, to retrieve a rare Egyptian artifact, the Orb of Ra.
-Shortly after hiring him, Simon Stagg learns that Mason has been dating his daughter, Sapphire Stagg.
+Rex Mason is an amoral adventurer and mercenary who is hired by Stagg Enterprises CEO Simon Stagg to steal an Egyptian artifact, the Orb of Ra.
+Shortly after hiring him, Simon Stagg learns that Mason has been secretly dating his daughter Sapphire Stagg.
 This and other incidents begin to fuel in Stagg a dislike for Mason that ultimately leads to a plot to kill him.

-In an Egyptian pyramid, Rex Mason is knocked unconscious by Simon's brutish bodyguard Java and is eventually exposed to a radioactive meteorite from which the Orb of Ra was fashioned.
-A tremendous flare-up of its radiation transforms Mason into Metamorpho, the Element Man.
-He gains the ability to shapeshift and change himself into any element or combination of elements found in the human body.
-It is also established in his origin story in The Brave & The Bold #57 that Metamorpho is virtually invulnerable in his inert (untransformed) state, when Stagg, afraid that Rex is going to kill him, shoots him point-blank without effect.
-The Orb of Ra, however, has the same effect on Rex that kryptonite has on Superman.
-Thus Stagg continues to control Metamorpho using the Orb.
-Later, it is revealed that Mason is but one of many metamorphae.
-They were created by the sun god Ra, using the meteorite, to serve as warriors in his battle against the god Apep, "the serpent who never dies".
+Inside the pyramid where the Orb is hidden, Mason is knocked unconscious by Simon's brutish bodyguard Java and exposed to a radioactive meteorite from which the Orb of Ra was fashioned, transforming him into Metamorpho, the Element Man.
+Shocked by Mason surviving, Stagg instead manipulates him to do his bidding by using the meteorite's energy to threaten him.
+Later, it is revealed that Ra created Metamorpho and similar beings to help him battle his mortal enemy, Apep.

-Metamorpho, unlike most super-humanoids described in DC Comics, cannot assume a normal, fully human appearance, being no longer composed of flesh, blood and bone.
-As such, he regards his metamorphic powers as a disease and seeks a cure for his condition.
-Because he considers himself a freak and wishes only to be restored to his former human state, he rejects an offer of membership from the Justice League of America in JLA #42.
-Green Lantern attempts to change him back using his power ring, but due to a "yellow" component of the meteorite radiation, is unable to make him normal again.
+Metamorpho, unlike most super-humanoids described in DC Comics, does not possess a fully human appearance.
+Similar to the Marvel Comics character Thing, he considers himself a "freak" and wishes only to be restored to his former human state, rejecting an offer of membership from the Justice League in Justice League of America #42 because of this.
+Green Lantern attempts to change him back using his power ring but is stopped by a "yellow" component of the meteorite radiation.

 Metamorpho briefly has a crimefighting partner named Urania "Rainie" Blackwell, a woman who deliberately exposed herself to the Orb to gain its powers.
 She calls herself Element Girl (nicknamed "the Chemical Doll") and works with him on a number of cases.